ijlyttle/colorio/README.md

 #> `y`: 12.6215540 42.0081456 -5.4064723 -20.2486079 -11.5545117 -47.5547584
 ```

+We see that colorio does not return dimension-names (we knew that), and
+that numerical differences are on the order of `1.e-6`.
+Given that a
-Given that a visible difference is on the order of 1.0, we are not
+visible difference is on the order of `1.0`, we are not concerned with
-concerned with differences in the sixth decimal place.
-Instead, we are
+differences in the sixth decimal place.

-encouraged that we can get the “same” answer using two different
+Instead, we are encouraged that we can get the “same” answer using two
-implementations.
+different implementations.

 ### Conversion to other colorspaces